 - Student is a veteran or currently serving on active duty in US Armed Forces for purposes other than training

-- Student is a ward of the court, was a ward of the court until age of 18, is an emancipated minor or in legal guardianship as determined by court in student's state of legal residence, or unaccompanied youth who was homeless since July 2014 as determined by entities listed on the FAFSA.
+- Student is a ward of the court, was a ward of the court since the age of 13, is an emancipated minor or in legal guardianship as determined by court in student's state of legal residence, or unaccompanied youth who was homeless since July 2019 as determined by entities listed on the FAFSA.

 An independent financial aid applicant is not required to submit parental information in the application process.
 However, if the independent applicant is married, spousal information must be reported.
 A student who cannot meet at least one of the above criteria is considered a dependent applicant and must provide parental information in the application process.

-- Login to your MyCalhoun and check your information/account.
+- Login to OneACCS and check your information/account.

 - Review and consider all information about Calhoun's programs before you enroll.

 - Pay special attention to your application for student financial aid, complete it accurately and submit it on time to the right place.
 Errors can delay receiving your financial aid.
 Intentional misreporting of information on application forms for Federal financial aid is a violation of the law and is considered a criminal offense subject to penalties under the U.S. Criminal Code.

-- Login to your MyCalhoun account regularly to check for unsatisfied requirements, eligibility status changes, financial aid awards, and student account status.
+- Login to your OneACCS account regularly to check for unsatisfied requirements, eligibility status changes, financial aid awards, and student account status.